tjgruber/TeardownModsManager/README.md

   2. Using a .zip archive is second biggest factor, until I feel like implementing other support.
   3. Ensure mod `name = ` in mod info.txt matches the name of your mod at teardownmods.com.
   4. Ensure mod name matches folder name, i.e. `Documents\Teardown\mods\mod name`.
   5. Ensure `version = ` in mod info.txt is current released version at teardownmods.com.
-Something meaningful to the most amount of people, such as `2021.01.31.x` or `1.5.2` for example.
+Something meaningful to the most amount of people, such as `2021.01.31.x` or `1.5.2` preferably for example.
+See semantic versioning: https://semver.org/
   6. Ensure the last file in the downloads list at teardownmods.com for the mod is the regular default mod and is a .zip file.
   7. Ensure name of mod folder is zipped: so extracting to Teardown\mods will result in `Teardown\mods\modName`
   8. Instead of having multiple mods/maps, use mod options to control lighting, time of day, weather, etc.